So, you want to write and self-publish a nonfiction book? Fantastic – you’re in the right place!

 Here’re the main things you want to do in this step:

 - Read through your manuscript and make sure it flows.
-Remember the transformation or promise that your book delivers on.
-Make sure you’ve delivered on that promise.
+Remember the transformation or promise your book delivers on.
+Make sure you’ve delivered on your promise.

 - Add in the front and back matter.
 This includes: Book title page, Bonus page (optional), Copyright page, Table of contents, Acknowledgement and/ or dedication (optional), Author about page, Resources/ Index (optional).
 If you’re not sure what to include on any of these pages, check out a few published books on Amazon.